lambda7xx/lambda7xx/README.md

 - 👋 Hi, I’m Lambda Shi.
 You can call me `Xiao` or `lambda`.
 Anyway, all of these are fine.
 - 👀 I’m interested in Computer System like Distributed System or AI System.
-- 🌱 I’m currently learning AI-sys.
+- 🌱 I’m working on AI-sys.
 - 💞️ I think I will be a PhD in the future.
 - 📫 My email is lambda7xx@gmail.com.